Sheeo/Patch-Z/README.md

 Major Changes:

- - Overcharge feature for ACU's changed as follows Minimum energy requirement for overcharge is 2.000 energy Overcharge will consume at most 50% of your total energy storage Damage is scaled with the amount of energy spent with a formula roughly according to the following table:
+ - Overcharge feature for ACU's changed as follows:

+   Minimum energy requirement for overcharge is 2.000 energy

+   Overcharge will consume at most 50% of your total energy storage

+   Damage is scaled with the amount of energy spent with a formula roughly according to the following table: